-The chicken wire fence is an easy to assemble and affordable alternative to chain link fences that is perfect for backyards, gardens, or as a trellis!
+The chicken wire fence is an easy-to-assemble and affordable alternative to chain link fences that is perfect for backyards, gardens, or as a trellis!
 Because they are see-through, unlike wooden fences, they do not obstruct the view and can highlight your existing landscaping.
 Chicken wire fences, as you probably expect from the name, got their start on farms enclosing chicken coops.
 Now, they have become commonplace in urban settings as well as rural ones because of their versatility and ease as a DIY project!

 There are relatively few tools and materials needed to install a chicken wire fence compared to other types of fences.
 That makes building a chicken wire fence the perfect DIY project to improve your curb appeal!